stefaniebutland/stefaniebutland/content/authors/admin/_index.md

 superuser: true
 ---

-I am the Community Manager for rOpenSci and a 2017 AAAS Community Engagement Fellow.
+I have my dream job as the Community Manager for rOpenSci.
 I'm a biologist, bioinformatician, and compulsive people-connector and knowledge-sharer.
-My research has been in bacteria, plants, insects and mammals, first at the bench and then on a laptop.
+I was one of the inaugural AAAS Community Engagement Fellows and am actively involved with the new Center for Scientific Collaboration and Community Engagement as an alumna and mentor.
+My research life involved bacteria, plants, insects, and mammals, first at the bench and then on a laptop.
 At rOpenSci I'm helping building up the social and technical infrastructure for open and reproducible research with shared data and reusable software.